NorskHelsenett/HelseID.Samples/Utilities/TestTokenTool/README.md

 ```
 ### Generelle parametre: for å justere standard-claim som beskriver aspekter med en (fiktiv) klient
 ```
+  --aud                                <TEXT>             []
+  The returned token will contain an audience claim that matches the injected value.
+If this is not set, the audience will be set as 'nhn:some:api'.

   --issuerEnvironment
   The returned token will contain an issuer claim that matches the injected value Allowed values: Test, IntTest, Development